authelia/authelia/docs/configuration/identity-providers/oidc.md

 ##### [3] id

 The Client ID for this client.
-Must be configured in the application consuming this client as well and must match with the entry in this configuration.
+It must exactly match the Client ID configured in the application consuming this client.

 ##### [4] description